-sary for agricultural production, thus being less precise in predicting production functions correctly (e.g. a poor nutrient endowment may be compensated for with fertilizers or effective crop rotation scheme, hence not necessarily result in bare land).
-Finally, Table C5 confirms that conflicts are limited to cells with both agricultural and bare land (i.e. fringe cells).
-Neither agriculture, nor bare soil on their own drive our results, underlining that conflict only occurs if both production functions are feasible (i.e. herding and farming).
+sidered crucial for growing capacities of vegetation.21 We find similarly-sized coefficients of the triple interaction, whereas the initial interaction of mixed settlement and temperature remains.
+This might be due to the fact that a soil's properties are one of many input factors necessary for agricultural production, thus being less precise in predicting production functions correctly (e.g. a poor nutrient endowment may be compensated for with fertilizers or effective crop rotation scheme, hence not necessarily result in bare land).
+Finally, Table C5 shows that the results are robust to controlling for NDVI and Table C6 confirms that conflicts are limited to cells with both agricultural and bare land (i.e. fringe cells).
+Neither agriculture, nor bare soil alone drive our results, underlining that conflict only occurs if both production functions are feasible (i.e. herding and farming).